 When the LMT requirements conflict with an Australian international trade obligation, they will not be considered as a requirement.
 These international trade obligations may relate to certain responsibilities under the World Trade Organisation, Fair Trade Agreements or General Agreement on Trade in Services.

 The exemptions which are currently in place include:

-- A citizen of a country which is a member of the World Trade Organisation (WTO) and that individual has worked on a full time basis in the nominated position for two years up until the nomination is placed;
+- A citizen of a country which is a member of the World Trade Organisation (WTO) and that individual has worked in Australia on a full time basis in the nominated position for at least two years up until the nomination is lodged;

-- The individual is a citizen or national of China, Vietnam, Thailand, Japan, or Mexico;
+- The individual is a citizen or national of China, Vietnam, Thailand, Japan, Mexico or the United Kingdom;

 - The individual is a citizen or permanent resident of South Korea, Singapore, Chile, Canada or New Zealand;